soskek/attention_is_all_you_need/README.md

 - Vocabulary set, dataset, preprocessing and evaluation.
 This repo uses a common word-based tokenization, although the paper uses byte-pair encoding.
 Size of token set also differs.
 Evaluation (validation) is little unfair and incompatible with one in the paper, e.g., even validation set replaces unknown words to a single "unk" token.
 - Beam search.
 This is not yet added.
 - Model size.
 The setting of a model in this repo is one of "base model" in the paper, although you can modify some lines for using "big model".
-- I follow some settings used in [tensor2tensor repository](https://github.com/tensorflow/tensor2tensor/tree/master/tensor2tensor/models), which includes Transformer but does not say it is the setting in the paper.
+- I follow some settings used in [tensor2tensor repository](https://github.com/tensorflow/tensor2tensor/tree/master/tensor2tensor/models), which includes a Transformer model.

 This is derived from my [convolutional seq2seq](https://github.com/soskek/convolutional_seq2seq) repo, which is derived from Chainer's official [seq2seq example](https://github.com/chainer/chainer/tree/seq2seq-europal/examples/seq2seq).